privacygmail cleanupemail security

 What they access:

-• Optional body access: Only when you explicitly use unsubscribe feature
+• Optional body access: only when you explicitly use the unsubscribe feature

-• Never uploads emails: Everything processed in your browser
+• Never uploads emails: everything is processed in your browser

 Privacy features: